randomthingsandstuff/twilio_oncall/README.md

 ## Configuration envvars
-CONFIG_URL -> The URL with the extension to numbers mapping MAX_MENULOOPITER -> How many times the menu will prompt before it bails out
+CONFIG_URL -> The URL with the extension to numbers mapping MAX_MENULOOPITER -> How many times the menu will prompt before it bails out (I do something like 5)

 ## CONFIG_URL JSON format: